SeradNY/beautiful-heathered-safflower/README.md

+# Why I Chose Nodemailer and React Router DOM
+I opted for Nodemailer to handle email functionalities in my project due to its simplicity and flexibility.
+It allows me to easily send emails from my application, whether for user notifications, confirmations, or any other correspondence.
+Its well-documented API and support for various transport methods make it an ideal choice for ensuring reliable email delivery.

+On the other hand, I selected React Router DOM to manage routing within my application.
+This library provides a declarative way to create navigation and organize the application into distinct pages, enhancing user experience.
+Its seamless integration with React components allows for dynamic routing and makes it easy to handle route transitions, ensuring users can navigate through the app smoothly.
+Together, these tools significantly improve the functionality and usability of my project.

 # IMPORTANT!
 READ before starting

 By default for anonymous users (non logged in), your code and app will only remain on glitch.com for 5 days.